cassiebreviu/wine-quality-azure-ml-visual-interface/README.md

 </br> ![launchamlvi][launchamlvi]

 ### We need data!
 1. I used a dataset I found on Kaggle.
-Kaggle is an online community of data scientists and machine learners.
+Kaggle is an online community of data scientists.
-2. Download the dataset from this repo because I have added an additional field (quality bool) to the dataset.
+2. Download the dataset from this repo because I have added an additional field (qualityBool) to the dataset.
 * [Wine Dataset from Repo](https://github.com/cassieview/IntroToAzureMLInterface/blob/master/dataset/winequality-red.csv)
 * [Kaggle Dataset](https://www.kaggle.com/uciml/red-wine-quality-cortez-et-al-2009)
 </br> _Relevant publication: P. Cortez, A. Cerdeira, F. Almeida, T. Matos and J. Reis.
 Modeling wine preferences by data mining from physicochemical properties.
 In Decision Support Systems, Elsevier, 47(4):547-553, 2009._

-### Getting data into AML VI
+### Getting data into Azure Machine Learning Visual Interface
-There are a few different ways to import data into VI.
+There are a few different ways to import data into Visual Interface.
 You can use the [Import Data Module](https://docs.microsoft.com/en-us/azure/machine-learning/algorithm-module-reference/import-data) to import data from Azure Blob Storage or a Web URL via HTTP.
-In this tutorial we are going to upload our data into the "My Datasets" in AML VI.
+In this tutorial we are going to upload our data into the "My Datasets"
 1. Select "New" from the bottom left corner of the browser
 2. From the left nav bar Select "Datasets"
 3. Select "Upload from Local file"